 Orientate yourself with Resources.

 In the context of the Platform Orchestrator, Resources refer to elements consumed or utilized by a Workload or another Resource.
-These elements can be either infrastructure-based, like an AWS S3 bucket, or logical, such as AWS IAM Policies.
+These elements can be either infrastructure-based, like an Amazon S3 bucket, or logical, such as AWS IAM Policies.
 Each Resource is characterized by a type that signifies the technology it represents, irrespective of its implementation or provisioning method.

 - Developers specify dependencies on types of resources that their workloads require.